maxbarnas/sigkill.dk/projects/sindre/index.md

+---
+title: Sindre
+---

-Sindre - a programming language for writing simple GUIs
+Programming language for writing simple GUIs
 ===

 I am writing a programming language called Sindre.
 It is still very